qgp-w4rhead/CashEndar/gameplan.md

 - [x] The "filter-btn" currently only affects the items in the "Next payments" section :
     Instead, it should also affect the calendar to filter out the different categories

-- [ ] The slider bar that's behind the slider doesn't follow the slider accuratelly enough
+- [ ] Performance issue with Settings menu second layer.

 - [X] Portions currently include all future purchase rather than current and past purchase
 - [X] Future inventory purchase should add to previous portion count if its the same item name